shaungibson1987/DataExtractQC/USER_GUIDE.md

 ## What does it do?
 - Reads your survey data from an Excel (.xlsx) file.
-- Lets you choose which columns (questions) to keep, using an "include.txt" file.
+- Lets you choose which columns (questions) to keep, using an "include.txt" file (one column name per line, no semicolons).
 - Automatically finds and adds open-ended questions (like text responses) if you want.
 - Splits your data into separate files by language, plus an overall file.
 - Saves all results in a folder you choose.